 I’ll have to be honest here; I’ve had major trust issues in my so-called ‘adult life’.
 I’ve had issues trusting women, friends and even family members.
-So this is my take on what trust means to me.
+So this is my take on elements of trust in any relationship.
 In my life ‘trust’ meant ‘drivel’, until 9th October 2013.
-It was on that day that I realised that ‘trust’ is an entity worth believing in because I met the girl of my dreams.
-Then I realised what are the components of trust in a relationship.
+It was on that day that I realized that ‘trust’ is an entity worth believing in because I met the girl of my dreams.
+Then, I realized what are the components of trust in a relationship.

 Anyone who has ever trusted anyone in their lives knows that to experience trust they have to break through a veil of doubt.
 The longer you’ve had trust issues, the thicker this veil becomes.
 So you break through all the doubt and encounter trust face-to-face.